hakmad/notes/certifications/security+.md

   communications if the system cannot use a higher version of the encryption scheme.

 ## 1.3 Given a scenario, analyse potential indicators associated with application attacks

 Improper input handling: not correctly handling inputs can lead to several issues, from system crashes to privilege escalation to arbitrary code execution to leaked data.
 Input needs to be correctly validated, sanitised, filtered and proper encoding/decoding rules must be followed in order to prevent input from being abused.
-Input should be handled appropriately on boht the client and server side to ensure that data is not tampered with while in transit.
+Input should be handled appropriately on both the client and server side to ensure that data is not tampered with while in transit.